hmcts/ccd-docker/README.md

 ```

 Then the indicated role, here `caseworker-cmc-loa1`, must be added to CCD (See [2.
 Add roles](#2-add-roles)).

+### NOTE:
+The user and role creation can be done by executing the script

+ccd-docker$ ./bin/create_roles.sh

 ### Ready for take-off 🛫